 - You will accept your place at Durham School and pay the required deposit.

-- Upon completion of all documents required by the School, we will provide an official letter from the School testifying to the fact that your son/daughter will be studying here full-time and giving the dates of his/her stay in this country.
+- Upon completion of all documents required by the School, we will provide an official letter from the School confirming that your son/daughter will be studying here full-time and giving the dates of his/her stay in this country.
 The CAS number will be included in this letter.

 - On receipt of this letter, you will then apply for a visa.

 Our dedicated member of staff will arrange collection of Biometric Residency Permits (BRP) in the first two weeks of arrival.